This is a follow up to an earlier post on an article published in the National Post that Jim P. Houston brought to my attention.

 And yes, the good old Basic Imperative comes into play.
 But even in the context of the imperative, the solution to resource allocation is the same: a market economy under the rule of law and a political process based on sound mathematical procedures.

 If you want to be preserved as a species, I suggest getting a really good lobbying group.
 Make your case to us pesky"shallow" humans, you toads of the world.
 I'm all ears Ugly Animal Preservation Society.
 Fascinate me with something really, really grotesque and maybe I'll send you a few bucks.
 Just don't make it a praying mantis.
-Those creatures really freak me out, even if their from New Zealand.
+Those creatures really freak me out, even when they're from New Zealand.